 In this lesson, students will learn the history and culture of jazz music in New Orleans and Cuba from the perspective of the legendary Preservation Hall Jazz Band from the award winning feature film A Tuba to Cuba.
 Students will gain an understanding of the ancestry and roots tied to jazz music’s lineage.
 They will also gain an appreciation for how this history influences musical culture from generation to generation.
 Then students will have the choice to sing “El Manicero” or design a movie poster depicting the main ideas from the film.

-- Students will be able to describe the history of jazz music in New Orleans and its connection to Cuban roots.
+- Describe the history of jazz music in New Orleans and its connection to Cuban roots.

-- Students will be able to identify the differences in cultural influences of jazz music and the implications for cultural identity.
+- Identify the differences in cultural influences of jazz music and the implications for cultural identity.

-- Students will be able to describe the traditions connected to generational values of music.
+- Describe the traditions connected to generational values of music.

-- Students will be able to sing “El Manicero” or design a movie poster depicting main ideas.
+- Sing “El Manicero” or design a movie poster depicting main ideas.

 National Core Arts Standards